WHM Trigger Point Certifications

 • You must study the first four chapters of Volume 1 Travell & Simons’ Myofascial Pain and Dysfunction: The Trigger Point Manual (2-Volume Set) by Simons, David G., Travell, Janet G., Simons, Lois S., Cummin 2nd (second) Edition [Hardcover(1998)]

-• Since my applied approach to TPT is based on Clair Davies method of treatment, I’d like you to study the Trigger Point Therapy Workbook, by Clair Davies and Amber Davies.
+• Since my applied approach to TPT is somewhat based on Clair Davies method of treatment, I’d like you to study the Trigger Point Therapy Workbook, by Clair Davies and Amber Davies.

 • The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief (A New Harbinger Self-Help Workbook)

-• You have attended at least 3, William Huhn Method™ 1-day workshops, or have attended the WHM™ (5-day) “Introduction to Trigger Points; Hands-on Workshop – Upper Half of Body and Lower Extremities”.
-This will introduce you to my way of employing effective TPT.
-Note: You can wait for me to come to your city to present a workshop or you may come to me for a private workshop.
+• You have attended at least 1, William Huhn Method™ 1-day workshops, or better yet, have attended the WHM (5-day) “Trigger Point Basics” course.
+This will introduce you to my approach to effective TPT.
+Note: You can wait for me to possibly come to your city to present a workshop or you may come to me for a private workshop.

 • Congratulations, now the real learning begins!